TAraujoS/API-Cinema/README.md

 }
 or
 {
-  "message": "User is not employee
+  "message": "User is not employee"
 }
 ```
 ### **Status `400 - Bad Request`** - "User already deleted"